Crown Princess accidents and incidents

 On October 10, 2015, the ship suffered power loss for ~25 min.
 The power outage occurred while the vessel was berthed in homeport Long Beach CA and during an onboard celebrity performance.
 The incident affected the musical show of Stephen Schwartz (celebrity composer performing line on the ship).
 In the evening, the ship left LA on 7-day California cruise itinerary with call ports San Francisco, Santa Barbara, San Diego, Ensenada (Mexico).

-On May 28, 2015, a fire broke out in the back stage of the ship’s Theater during an evening performance.
+On May 28, 2015, a fire broke out in the backstage of the ship’s Theater during an evening performance.
 It was quickly extinguished and no injuries were reported.
-The fire started in a store room behind the theater.
-All spectators were evacuated.
+The fire started in a storeroom behind the theatre.
+All the spectators were evacuated.
 During the accident, the Captain made several announcements to keep passengers informed of the situation.
 All of them were asked to return to their cabins.
 The reason for the fire turned out a smoke-generating machine, which had been left on.

 October-November 2014, CDC reported on voyage Oct 18 to Nov 16, a Norovirus outbreak affected 158 passengers (out of 3009, or 5,3%) and 14 crew (out of 1160, or 1,2%).
 The ship arrived in homeport San Pedro CA on Nov 16 (extensive sanitation was conducted).